-As well as automating and improving customer service processes, Help Desk Software also provides the tools to further enhance your support protocols.
+As well as streamlining support processes, Help Desk Software also provides the tools necessary to further enhance a business’s support protocols.
 Typical tools include:

 Big data reporting and analytics

 Knowledge base management

 Service-level agreement (SLA) management